|

 • To implement the Action Plan in support of the Global Partnership agreed during the 2016 Nuclear Security Summit (NSS), and other relevant commitments arising from the NSS Process;

-• To complement the work of other organizations and initiatives working in this field including but not limited to the IAEA (Working Group on Radioactive Sources Security, Nuclear Security Training and Support Centres), INTERPOL (Radiological and Nuclear Terrorism Prevention Unit), Global Initiative to Combat Nuclear Terrorism, Border Monitoring Working Group; and
+• To complement the work of other organizations and initiatives working in this field including but not limited to the IAEA (Working Group on Radioactive Sources Security, Nuclear Security Training and Support Centres), INTERPOL (Radiological and Nuclear Terrorism Prevention Unit), Global Forum to Prevent Radiological and Nuclear Terrorism (Global FTPRNT), Border Monitoring Working Group; and

 • To focus on implementation and facilitation of partnerships at the programmatic level on nuclear and radiological security thematic areas and priorities.

-The NRSWG is using a virtual platform to support both real time and asynchronistic meetings/dialogues and facilitate collaboration between NRSWG members.
+The NRSWG is also using the GP Portal and other virtual tools to support both real time and asynchronistic dialogues and to facilitate collaboration between NRSWG members.
 Please visit the main page of the portal to request access.
-NRSWG partners also support the Information Sharing Initiative on Nuclear and Radiological Security projects in Ukraine as outlined in the Cooperative Framework agreed in October 2018.
+NRSWG partners also support the Information Sharing Initiative on Nuclear and Radiological Security projects in Ukraine as outlined in the Cooperative Framework agreed in October 2018 (currently under review).